 Indian Bay Leaves (Tej Patta)

-2. Tamarind Paste - Yummy!
+2. Tamarind Paste (Imli Paste) - Yummy!
 This tamarind paste is both sweet and sour with a hint of tart.
 It is used in chutneys, Thai recipes like Pad Thai, in tofu recipes, and anywhere you need sweet and sour flavor.

 Organic Tamarind Paste by Tamicon

 Asian Kitchen Tamarind Paste by Rani Brand (32 oz in Glass Jar Bottle)